Loan Sizes, Terms and Interest Rates

 Property Development finance covers a wide range of projects.
 Minimum loans tend to start from around £50,000 with no real defined maximum.
 Projects can run into hundreds of millions, or beyond and lenders will be happy to fund at this level, subject to demand.

 Property development loans are designed to be used as a short-term loan, funding only during completion of the scheme.
 Once completed, the loans are repaid, generally, through the sale of the property or refinance on to a longer-term loan.

-The maximum term across the market is 48 months, with the vast majority of lenders offering loans up to a maximum of 18-24 months.
+The maximum term across the market is 48 months, with most lenders offering loans up to a maximum of 18-24 months.
 Any loans that will be required for more than 24 months are likely to restrict the number of lenders willing to accept the application and could, therefore, increase the interest rate and fees charged.

 At ABC Finance, we usually expect to earn 1% from a successful development finance application, which will mean we wouldn’t generally charge a broker fee as long as the lender pays us.

 LTC, LTGDV, Ongoing Position, Cash Flow & Stage Release Payments